 (6) Try to appeal to the cat’s curious nature and make the dry food fun and interesting by placing it inside toys or containers with holes that cats play with and kibbles fall out.

-Check out the superior quality cat water fountains at Miaustore.com which are made of hygienic ceramic material, quiet motor, easy to operate and clean and comes with a pot of cat grass.
+Check out the superior quality cat water fountains at Miaustore.com.
+These products are made of hygienic ceramic material with a quiet motor.
+They are extremely easy to operate and clean and come with a pot of cat grass!